 Audience (R)Evolution is a multi-year program designed by TCG and funded the Doris Duke Charitable Foundation to study, promote and support successful audience engagement models across the country.
-Building off of the success of TCG’s twelve-year New Generations: Future Audiences program, Audience (R)Evolution will include four components unfolding over three years to achieve these goals: research and assessment, a convening, grant-making and widespread dissemination of audience engagement models that work.
+This new initiative encompasses four phases unfolding over three years: research and assessment; convenings; grant-making; and widespread dissemination of audience engagement models that work.

 Audience (R)Evolution will take place over three years through the following four phases:

 Phase I: Assessment – Beginning in 2012, TCG will partner with AMS Planning & Research to assess the best audience engagement models, and explore how and why they work.
 The theatres that participated in TCG’s Future Audiences program will make up the backbone of participants, in addition to a broad sampling of theatres from across the nation.

 Phase II: Convenings – From February 20-22, 2013, TCG convened 150 theatre, arts and cultural professionals for the Audience (R)Evolution Learning Convening at the Chemical Heritage Foundation in Philadelphia.
 Further knowledge exchange of audience engagement and community development models occured through the Audience Engagement arc at the 2013 TCG National Conference: Learn Do Teach, and will also be a focus of the 2014 National Conference in San Diego.

 Phase III: Grants – The Audience (R)Evolution grant program will offer TCG Member Theatres up to $65,000 for (Re)Modeling or (Re)Imagining successful audience engagement and/or community development models, with an application deadline of Noon ET, September 23, 2013.